top of page

 Prior to her appointment at Eastman, Elliott was a member of the cello staff at the Royal College of Music, in London, (1994-1998) and performed regularly with some of most notable chamber orchestras, including the London Mozart Players, the City of London Sinfonia, and the Orchestra of St. John's Smith Square.
 She has also been a member of the National Symphony Orchestra of Ireland and toured with the Halle Orchestra of Manchester, England.

-For over 15 years, Elliott has been a member of the performing and teaching staff at the Heifetz Institute.
-She has also taught for close to twenty years at the Bowdoin International Music Festival and participated in the Skaneateles, Icicle Creek Chamber Music festivals, the International Musician’s Seminar in Cornwall, England, and the Kerry Chamber Music Festival in Ireland.
-Most recently, Elliott was an instructor at the ‘Vivace’ online cello festival and the ‘Ascent’ cello program in Cincinatti.
+For almost 20 years, Elliott has been a member of the performing and teaching staff at the Heifetz Institute.
+She has also taught for close to twenty years at the Bowdoin International Music Festival and participated in the Skaneateles, Icicle Creek Chamber Music festivals, the International Musician's Seminar in Cornwall, England, and the Kerry Chamber Music Festival in Ireland.
+Most recently, Elliott was an instructor at the 'Vivace' online cello festival and the 'Ascent' cello program in Cincinatti.
 She currently teaches students at every level of playing, both at the Eastman Community Music School and the Eastman School of Music.
-Elliott is committed to fostering a love of music and developing each student’s expressive and communicative abilities regardless of age or stage.
+Elliott is committed to fostering a love of music and developing each student's expressive and communicative abilities regardless of age or stage.

 bottom of page